ML-PROJECT-DBDA-GROUP-1/Word-Correction-in-NLP-using-LSTM/README.md

 # Training
 Batch Size: 128

 Epochs: 1000

 # Results
 The model has undergone training and testing on a subset of the dataset, showcasing promising results in correcting artificially generated errors.
 The Results section provides a glimpse into the model's performance.

+# Acknowledgments
+The project acknowledges the use of the Keras library for building and training the sequence-to-sequence model.